domsson/falcon/README.md

 of now is to have the controller listen for a `subscribe` message on another channel and add all objects that send such a message to a list of subscribers.
 Then, whenever something of relevance happens, the event can be forwarded to all subscribers.
-This would allow for people two create scripts for elevator system status panels, elevator engines, etc.
+This would allow for people to create scripts for elevator system status panels, elevator engines, etc.